Your current path:

 The name says it all: smoking breaks are considered breaks and not working time.
 However, there are always discussions about this aspect and it is not as clearly regulated as described here.

-Legally, a smoking break is a break.
+By law, a smoking break is a break.
 Above all, this means that the employer’s accident insurance does not apply during this time.

 A coffee and a cigarette